-Table 7 details the labor force statistics of the NEEDR between 2008-2018.
-In 2018, the NEEDR had a total of 4,318,702 individuals employed.
-Unemployment in the NEEDR has continually decreased since 2010 and has hit its lowest mark in 2018 with 181,159 individuals unemployed - a difference of 296,605 since its highest mark in 2010.
+Table 8 details the labor force statistics of the NEEDR between 2008-2020.
+The greatest employment figure was reported in 2018 when the NEEDR had a total of 4,318,702 individuals employed; it has since declined to under 4M in 2020.
+Unemployment in the NEEDR has continually decreased since 2010 and has hit its lowest mark in 2019 with 174.008.
+2020 reflects the economic downturn as a response to the pandemic with the NEEDR reporting the highest number of unemployed since 2010 and subsequently the lowest number reported in the labor force over the twelve years of data and lowest number reported employed.
+A greater number exited the labor force in 2020.

-Table 7: Labor Force Statistics in the NEEDR, 2008-2018
+Table 8: Labor Force Statistics in the NEEDR, 2008-2020